Bridgewater’s Commencement exercises will be held Saturday, May 5, 2018 at 10 a.m. under the tent on the Campus Mall.

 - Members of the Communication Studies Honor Society, Lambda Pi Eta, will be wearing red and white cords.

-- Members of Alpha Mu Gamma, the foreign language academic honor society, are wearing double gold cords, which recognize academic excellence in language and culture studies.
+- Members of Alpha Mu Gamma, the foreign language academic honor society, will wear double gold cords, which recognize academic excellence in language and culture studies.

-- Graduates wearing blue and red cords with mixed tassels are members of the national history honor society, Phi Alpha Theta.
+- Graduates that will be wearing blue and red cords with mixed tassels are members of the national history honor society, Phi Alpha Theta.